 Blepharitis (blef-uh-RYE-tis) is an ocular surface disorder that consists of an inflammation of the eyelid margin.
 This results most often when the meibomian glands, the oil glands located near the base of the lids, close to the eyelashes (see illustration), get clogged.
 The condition is typically chronic and characterized by recurring acute flare-ups.
 Symptoms include swelling or thickening of the eyelids, scaling, crusting or redness on the lid margin, gritty eyes, missing or misdirected eyelashes, and most often, greasy or flaky scales at the base of the lashes.
 If not treated, the inflammation can lead to substantial notching and scarring of the lid margin.

 Patients that are at risk for Blepharitis include individuals with systemic diseases such as dermatitis, and patients with ocular surface disorders like dry eye, meibomian gland dysfunction (MGD), conjunctivitis or keratitis.
 The incidence of blepharitis, dry eye and meibomian gland dysfunction also increases with age and with the use of certain medications.
+NYC patients who suffer from blepharitis can treat their condition by visiting Dr. Sandra Belmont and discussing the right treatment plan.

 Treatment for blepharitis differs from mild to moderate to severe and chronic cases.